 Here’s a little travelogue from a recent and all too brief exploration of Nicaragua’s Cosiguina Peninsula that I was fortunate to be able to make back in February of this year.
 This far northwestern part of the country has always drawn my geographical attention and curiosity, including the Gulf of Fonseca and its islands, estuaries and coastline.
 At first glance it seems that this natural inlet and shelter from the powerful currents and waves of the immense Pacific Ocean is the perfect site where a large harbor-city should’ve developed; perhaps another Havana, Tampa, or Cartagena.
 But coastal geography alone isn’t always the determining factor.
 Historically I guess no great city was founded along the central Pacific coastline of Central America simply because there wasn’t enough money involved, the economic benefits weren’t there.
 Practically from the outset of La Conquista, most galleons sailing the Pacific-Atlantic trade routes were already using established ports of call, mainly Panama City and Colon in the steamy south, and Acapulco and Vera Cruz on either side of the Aztecan heartland to the north.
 The big events of that early first-contact era and later centuries, as well as recent periods, including the Sandinista Revolution and Contra War of the 1980’s, mostly bypassed this area; much as West Virginia in the USA or Salta in Argentina were just too far off the beaten track.
 Hence today you won’t find any time-share condos, “Sandals” resorts, wealthy gated subdivisions, beachfront hotels, cruise ships anchored a few hundred yards offshore, nor have the sunny, early morning calm be disrupted by the sound of speedboats and other recreational boaters.
 This is Nica-land preserved in splendid, rural isolation… at least for now.
 Gracias a Dios.Three countries in one image.
-Wild stretch of Nicaragua’s Pacific coastline known as “Los Farrallones”, looking north towards the Gulf of Fonseca.
-The mountains in middle background are in EL Salvador, the lone volcano slightly to the right is in Honduras.
-It was somewhere along the top of these cliffs that my guide, Tio Ines, spotted a lone mountain lion on the prowl (zoom in for photoshop cat I added to give you an idea of what he saw).
+Wild stretch of Nicaraugua’s Pacific coastline known as “Los Farallones”(the headlands, or outcrops), looking north towards the Gulf of Fonseca.
+The mountains in the middle background are in El Salvador, the lone volcano slightly to the right is in Honduras.
+It was somewhere along the top of these cliffs that my guide, Tio Ines, spotted a lone mountain lion on the prowl (zoom in for photoshop cat I inserted to give you an idea of what he saw).
 Aerial overview of Cosiguina Peninsula and the Gulf of Fonseca.
 Three countries in one image.

 Despite the long history of cutting down forest for agriculture, lumber, and fuel, enormous trees are still to be found along roadsides, in villages and in haciendas as shown here.
 In the background is the dirt road to Potosi.